 The Skeletal Biology Laboratory (SBL) handles the gross examination and analysis of osteological samples (archaeological and modern human; and biomedical animal model specimens), the histological preparation of skeletal and/or dental tissues, and the microscopic analysis of these specimens.
 Preparation is also undertaken of specimens for radiography, computed tomography, chemical/isotopic analyses, and image analysis (quantitative histomorphometry and cross-sectional geometry).
+Archaeological, archival, historical, ethnographic, and contextual research is also integrated.
 Some of our current primary research interests are below.

 One key area of research continues to be the study of the role of sex and gender in understanding bone health, mechanics, and aging.